Holding students’ attention in the classroom now is more difficult than years ago.

 12.)
 Start with oral storytelling.
 Tell a story that relates to what you are teaching.
 Sometimes I have even made one up and then related back to it later in my lesson.
 It’s okay to make it up (no one will know).

 13.)
 Four Corners is a great game.
 Ask the class a question that has four choices for the answer.
 Place each one of the four answer choices on paper and tape them to each of the four corners of your classroom.
 Then, ask the class the question, and they move to the corner of their answer (not their BFF’s answer).

 14.)
 Bring in the news or a real life event.
 Sometimes one of the best ways to catch your students’ attention related to a topic that you have been learning about is to bring in something related to it from the news.
 For instance, when we were studying earth changes one year, the students were super excited to hear that an earthquake had happened (somewhere) and that they actually understood everything in the news article!

 15.)
 Prompt with a critical thinking question or problem solving task that could be done in written form, in cooperative learning form, or used for a debate or a discussion.

 16.)
 Start with a joke, riddle, comic strip, or political cartoon related to the topic.
 Make sure it’s related and appropriate.
 It would be pointless to just do a random joke and could get your students swinging from the chandeliers.
 That’s not what you want.
 You want it to be a bridge into the lesson.

 17.)
 Use task cards as a fun way to open up and review past concepts.
 You can play it as a game or just as a few questions.

 20.)
-Use a book excerpt or quote.
-Quotes are a great way to get students thinking about a topic and you can easily ask them what they think you will be learning about.
+Use a book excerpt or a quote.
+Quotes are a great way to get students thinking about a topic, and you can easily ask them what they think you will be learning about.